 - the company has more than 20 employees, - the employment relationship has lasted for at least 3 uninterrupted years at the beginning of parental part-time work (including maternity leave and parental leave) - and the parent applying for parental leave lives in the same household as the child.

-Parental leave can also be taken up by both parents at the same time.
-The conditions (start, duration, extent, and location) must be agreed with the employer.
-If there is no entitlement to parental leave, it can be agreed up to the 4th birthday at the longest.
+Parental leave can also be taken by both parents at the same time.
+The conditions (start, duration, extent and location) must be agreed with the employer.